Cooling Centers in Baltimore County

 If you are looking for access to water and bathrooms in a cool environment, then Baltimore County has several “cooling centers” available where you can get relief from the heat.

-During the months of May through September, Baltimore County Public Library has 19 convenient branches that are also open Monday through Thursday from 9 a.m. to 9 p.m.
+During the months of May through September, Baltimore County Public Library has 19 convenient branches that are also open Monday through Thursday from 9 a.m. to 9 p.m., Friday and Saturday from 9 a.m. to 5:30 p.m., and Sunday from 1 to 5 p.m.
 Residents can cool off while reading a book or enjoying scheduled events at a branch in their community.
-For more information on a library branch nearest you or the locations that are open Friday through Sunday, call 410-887-6100.
+For more information and the location nearest you, visit the Baltimore County Public Library.

 Baltimore County Senior Centers are also open to the general public, regardless of age, Monday through Friday from 8:30 a.m. to 4 p.m.
 Residents who visit these locations to get relief from the heat can watch TV, read a book or sit and relax.
 For information on the 19 Senior Centers call the Department of Aging Senior Center Information and Assistance line at 410-887-2594.